Powered99/D-MAG-Firmware/README.md

 ## THIS IS THE DEV BRANCH!
-The project will likely not compile and can be buggy or even crash!
+The project can be buggy, crash or even not compile!
 Please check the stable branch for usage!

 # D-MAG-Firmware
-A vastly configurable Flux-Gate-Magnetometer firmware for the Raspberry Pi Pico (RP2040) used to read from up to 4 FGM3+ fluxgate magnetometers (via PWM or ADC).
+A vastly configurable and very flexible geomagnetic observatory firmware for the Raspberry Pi Pico (RP2040) microcontroller.
+Currently supports a variety of sensors that output an analog signal or square wave (eg. FGM3-Plus/Pro).
+It reads, processes, displays and logs data, lets you configure settings / calibrations at runtime using an intuitive and powerful UI and more.
+**Version: v1.9 BETA**

 The D-MAG-Firmware is still **in early development**.
 Therefore, using it can still be buggy and incomplete.